Drought’s continued depletion of Colorado River bodes ill for California

 In another sign of serious trouble for California’s scarce water supplies, top Arizona water officials said the depletion of Colorado River reservoirs will require serious action to combat the effects of a 22-year megadrought that shows no signs. to give in

-Federal projections show that Lakes Mead and Powell, the nation’s two largest reservoirs, will continue to decline in the coming months, reaching a level of scarcity that will likely trigger further water cuts in 2023 for Arizona, Nevada and Mexico, and could also eventually force similar reductions in California.
+Federal projections show that Lakes Mead and Powell, the nation’s two largest reservoirs, will continue to decline in the coming months, reaching a level of scarcity that will likely trigger further water cuts in 2023 for Arizona, Nevada and Mexico, and might also eventually force similar reductions in California.

 “The gravity of the immediate situation is dire,” said Tom Buschatzke, director of the Arizona Department of Water Resources.
 “We hope that it will apply more actions to reduce the use of water.”